joebew42/ex_chat/README.md

 ### TODO

 - Extract a collaborator for the WebSocketClient that will be responsible to understand if there is a user_session for a given access_token
-- Handle the connection when the provided access token is empty or not valid (no user session associated)
 - Try to write unit tests for `WebSocketClient`
 - In the `WebSocketClient` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)` and `websocket_info({chatroom_name, message}, req, state)`
   - Maybe we can introduce a `system-user-id` ??????!!!!!